-We took a deep look into the Comandate grinder to see how it help up in more than just the grinding department.
-Sure, we looked at grinding consistency, but also looked its build quality, its capacity, and a few other things that will help you decide if it’s the right choice for you.
+We took a deep look into the Comandante grinder to see how it held up in more than just the grinding department.
+Sure, we looked at grinding consistency, but also looked at its build quality, its capacity, and a few other things that will help you decide if it’s the right choice for you.
 Here’s how we rated it, overall:

 Grind Consistency – 5/5

 The grind capacity on the Comandante hand grinder is nothing short of impressive.
 This grinder uses a stepped grind adjustment system that can grind fine enough for Turkish coffee and coarse enough for french press.
 It’s even great for pour over!

 The Comandante provides more than enough accuracy and choice for even the pickiest of coffee drinkers.

 The grinds all come out beautifully uniform and thanks to updates on this latest MKIII, the act of grinder is smoother and faster than it was with the MKII.

 While expert baristas grinding for espresso may want a more precisely adjustable grinder, the Comandante provides more than enough accuracy and choice for even the pickiest of coffee drinkers.

 To adjust the grind, simply unscrew the grinds catcher and turn the knob on the bottom of the grinding mechanism.
 Another great feature of the Comandante is how the grind setting stays consistent even when you disassemble and reassemble the grinder.
 This way, you can give your grinder a thorough cleaning without losing that sweet spot on your grind settings.

 Burr Quality – 5/5

 The burrs on the Comandante are exceptionally sharp and truly wobble-proof.
 The centre shaft of the grinder is set on double-axle bearings to hold the burrs in place so that the grind is uniform and your coffee tastes great.
 (1)